aamitn/pulsebridge-app/README.md

 make
 ```

-OR, generate release APK using
+OR, generate release APK using Make

 ```plaintext
 make assemble-release